FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 constraints between attributes or between attributes or elements.

-With this in mind the following table presents further constraints to which XML document instances must conform if they are to be FIXatdl compliant.
+With this in mind the following table presents further constraints to which XML document instances must conform if they are to be FIXatdl&reg;
+compliant.

 +----+-------------------+-------------------------+------------------------------------------------------------------------------------------------+